mrocca1998/Genetic-Algorithm/readMe.txt

 4) Place your input file(s) in the same directory as the .java files

 5)
-To compile the HillClimber code enter the command "javac Genetic.java"
+To compile the code enter the command "javac Genetic.java"

 6)
-To run the hillCLimber enter the command "java Genetic filename" With filename being the name of the input data file
+To run the algorithm enter the command "java Genetic filename" With filename being the name of the input data file